Maria-Teresa De Rosa-Palmini

 - Representation and Equity in Generative AI

 Synthetic History: Evaluating Visual Representations of the Past in Diffusion Models (2025).
 Maria-Teresa De Rosa Palmini and Eva Cetinic.
-Under Review at NeurIPS 2025.
-Preprint available on: ArXiv
+International Conference on Learning Representations (ICLR 2026).
+Available on: ArXiv

 Exploring Language Patterns of Prompts in Text-to-Image Generation and Their Impact on Visual Diversity (2025).
 Maria-Teresa De Rosa Palmini and Eva Cetinic.
 ACM Conference on Fairness, Accountability, and Transparency (FAccT 2025).
 Available on: ArXiv , Proceedings